port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/create-eks-cluster-and-deploy-app.md

 # Create an EKS cluster and deploy a Node.js app

-In the following guide, we are going to use [self-service](/create-self-service-experiences/) actions to demonstrate a workflow that does the following:
+In this guide, we are going to use [self-service actions](/create-self-service-experiences/) to demonstrate a workflow that does the following:

 - Creating an EKS Cluster.
 - Scaffold a Node.js app that's automatically ingested as an entity by Port.